The Southern Belle

 day 07 Tallahassee-Pensacola-Gulf Of Mexico-New Orleans

 Continue on to Pensacola, one of Florida’s most important vacation destinations.
 Pensacola was founded in 1599 by Spanish colonists who created here the first European settlement.
 Today, the area is known for its miles of Gulf shoreline, many of which are preserved as state and federal parks.
 Tourists come to enjoy the white sand beaches and to participate in activities such as scuba diving and fishing.
-Next stop is Mobile, Alabama.
-Founded in 1702, Mobile rapidly became one of the most important ports along the Gulf Coast.
+Time permitting we will stop is Mobile, Alabama, Founded in 1702, Mobile rapidly became one of the most important ports along the Gulf Coast.
 In the evening arrive in New Orleans, Louisiana’s most prominent port city.
 People from all over the world have been arriving in New Orleans since the Sieur de Bienville laid out the city’s streets in 1718.
 The city today is a unique blend of Spanish, French, Caribbean, African and Anglo-Saxon influences.
 This is obvious in the food, the architecture, and, of course, the music.

 day 08 New Orleans